BerkeleyAutomation/dvrk-vismpc/README.md

 (visual) root@23db4c61657c:/data/cloth-visual-mpc# rm /data/dir_for_imgs/* ; CUDA_VISIBLE_DEVICES=5 python vismpc/scripts/dvrk.py
 ```

+**IF MAKING CHANGES TO THE VISMPC CODE BE SURE TO COMPILE VIA `python setup.py
+install`, EVEN IF WE ARE JUST CHANGING C.E.M.
+HYPERPARAMETERS.**

 It takes a few seconds to start up.
 Eventually, this will run continuously like
 my other script that works locally here (`call_network/load_net.py`).